hadriansecurity/sanicdns/docs/source/technical_overview.rst

 #. **Worker TX: Timeout queue**

    When a worker enters the loop, it first checks whether any requests have reached the maximum timeout.
-It retrieves the requests that have been sent least recently by consuming the :member:`WorkerContext::timeouts` queue from the back until it identifies a request that is under the timeout limit.
-These requests are added back into the :member:`WorkerContext::ready_for_send` queue so they will be retransmitted.
+It retrieves the requests that have been sent least recently by consuming the :member:`WorkerContext::timeout_list` queue from the back until it identifies a request that is under the timeout limit.
+These requests are added back into the :member:`WorkerContext::ready_for_send_list` queue so they will be retransmitted.
 For a more detailed overview of the timeout mechanism, see :ref:`technical_overview_timout_queue`.

 #. **Worker TX: Fetch requests**

    After all timeouts have been submitted for retransmission, new Requests are fetched from the distribution ring.
 The requests all originate from the main thread that is responsible for parsing the input files and constructing the requests.

-   The requests are put in a free spot in the :member:`WorkerContext::request_buffers`.
+   The requests are put in a free spot in the :member:`WorkerContext::request_containers`.
 The worker can handle as many requests concurrently as there are spaces available in the request buffers.
 The worker needs to keep a copy of all requests currently in flight in order to be able to effectively handle retries.
-After the request is added to the request buffer, the request is added to the :member:`WorkerContext::ready_for_send` queue to schedule it for transmission.
+After the request is added to the request buffer, the request is added to the :member:`WorkerContext::ready_for_send_list` queue to schedule it for transmission.

 #. **Packet construction and sending**

-   In this step the requests in the :member:`WorkerContext::ready_for_send` queue are consumed, constructed and sent.
-In the :member:`WorkerContext::request_buffers` all requests are saved in the :struct:`Request` format, when a request is transmitted, the DNS packet always needs to be constructed from scratch.
+   In this step the requests in the :member:`WorkerContext::ready_for_send_list` queue are consumed, constructed and sent.
+In the :member:`WorkerContext::request_containers` all requests are saved in the :struct:`Request` format, when a request is transmitted, the DNS packet always needs to be constructed from scratch.
 The DNS packet is constructed using the :member:`DNSPacketConstructor::ConstructIpv4DNSPacket`.

    The rate-limiting system of the DNS bruteforcer is built into this step as well.
 Each worker has a rate-limit allowance of the total rate limit divided by the number of workers.